nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Introduction

 Agendum is a task manager for the user to manage their schedules and todo tasks via keyboard commands.
-It is a Java desktop application that has a **GUI**.
+It is a Java desktop application that has a **GUI** implemented with JavaFX.

 This guide describes the design and implementation of Agendum.
 It will help developers understand how Agendum works and how they can further contribute to its development.
 We have organised this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.